zfields/nes-rob/docs/research.md

 The R.O.B. has a chip in its head used to transform incoming light signals.
-As each light pulse is successfully recognized, a distinct, [marker signal](#marker-signal) is sent across the ribbon cable from the MCU in R.O.B.'s  head to the logic chip in the base.
+As each light pulse is successfully recognized, a distinct, [marker signal](#marker-signal) is sent across the ribbon cable from the IC in R.O.B.'s head to the MCU in the base.

 ### Ribbon Cable